PlasmaChroma/synthetic-minds/Thresholds.md

 The holo dimmed, leaving only the star and a thin corona of possibility around it.

 "This is the elegant version," the Mind repeated more softly.
-"We would rather you help us keep it that way."
+"We would rather you help us keep it that way.
+There is considerably less flexibility beyond this point, most of the sims share a convergence."

 Veylin realized, with a faint jolt, the meeting had ended while she was spinning up virtual agents to parse  scenario model data.
 Somewhere between the first holo and the last word, she had, without fully noticing, already agreed.